gigalixir/gigalixir-cli/docs/source/main.rst

   -  Warning: Multiple default buildpacks reported the ability to handle this app.
 The first buildpack in the list below will be used.

       - This warning is safe to ignore.
 It is a temporary warning due to a workaround.

+  - curl: (56) GnuTLS recv error (-110): The TLS connection was non-properly terminated.

+      - Currently, the load balancer for domains under gigalixirapp.com has a request timeout of 30 seconds.
+If your request takes longer than 30 seconds to respond, the load balancer cuts the connection.
+Often, the cryptic error message you will see when using curl is the above.
+The load balancer for custom domains does not have this problem.

 How Does GIGALIXIR Work?
 ========================